Zadar What to visit

 » Church of St. Mary and Benedictine Monastery

-Also next to the Roman Forum we can observe the Church of St Mary and Benedictine Monastery, founded in 1066.
-Currently, in its interior, we can find the Museum of Sacred Art of Zadar.
+Right next to the Roman Forum, you’ll find the Church of St. Mary and the Benedictine Monastery, founded in 1066.

 Zadar What to visit Church of St Mary